raganwald/raganwald.github.com/_posts/2013-04-19-another-look-at-sequence.md

 }));
 {% endhighlight %}

-This principle is so enshrined in function-oriented and functional programming that nearly every library with the word "function" in it includes a *compose* method.
-Compose is awfully simple in principle:
+This principle is so enshrined in function-oriented and functional programming that nearly every library with the word "functional" in it includes a `compose` function.
+Compose is straightforward:[^practice]

+[^practice]: In practice, [allong.es](http://allong.es) permits the use of any number of functions (not just two), and it also handles polyadic functions.

 {% highlight javascript %}
 function compose (a, b) {